gregabbott/glon/README.md

   - Single line from many: +
     - The parent line above ends with a plus sign.
     - It tells glon.to_js to join each line with a space.
+  - Force strings: "
+    - The parent line above ends with a quotes sign.
+    - It tells glon.to_js to make this item an array of strings.
+    - This helps when your data looks more like another type.
+    - 123
+    - true
+    - null
+    - 2024-10-01
 ```
 </details>